DanielPollithy/danielpollithy.github.io/_posts/2018-06-25-tutorial-pypcd.md

 sudo apt-get install meshlab
 ```

 And voila: The waves are there.
 Although I have to admit that the colors are missing.
-I guess that it is a rounding error but I am not quite sure.
+I guess that it is a rounding error (which results in the last column to be only zeros) but I am not quite sure.

 ![View]({{site.baseurl}}/images/Screenshot from 2018-06-25 14-42-23.png)